fsantanna/fsantanna.github.io/structured-concurrency.md

 Under the SH, processes are always at safe points because internal bookkeeping, such as rendezvous communication or arbitrary operations, is always atomic and instantaneous.
-Of course the SH cannot always be satisfied, in which case SLs are not adequate.
+Of course the SH cannot always be satisfied, in which case ISLs are not adequate.
 However, the SH applies to most reactive applications, such as GUIs, video games, and I/O-bound networked applications.

-To conclude, note that SC also advocates for "clean nested lifetimes", which is analogous to the orthogonal abortion mechanisms of SLs.
+To conclude, note that SC also advocates for "clean nested lifetimes", which is analogous to the orthogonal abortion mechanisms of ISLs.
 Hence, SC must be in quadrant *C*, and hence the title of the post as "Structured (Synchronous) Concurrency".